Fortification assessment coverage toolkit survey launched

 However, for this to occur all products need to be fortified according to standards.
 Moreover she added that potential impact of fortified wheat flour is limited as the contribution of flour mill ataa as the production of flour is much less than the total requirement.
 For which other sources of flour like chakies will have to be explored.

-Ms Cecilia Garzon from UNICEF said that evidence is the only way to change our mode of work and this is the good study to help us in our future programs.
+Ms Cecilia Garzon from United Nations World Food Programme Pakistan said that evidence is the only way to change our mode of work and this is the good study to help us in our future programs.

 Manager Fortification program Mr Steward said that actualization of this survey is appreciable and will help stakeholders to make fortification program effective.